Welders: Essential Tools Across Industries

 Duty Cycle

-• Definition: The duty cycle refers to how long a welder can operate continuously before needing to cool down.
-It is expressed as a percentage over ten minutes.
+• Definition: The time a welder can operate continuously before needing a cooldown.

 Portability and Size